motunrayoayan/LITA_Capstone_Project/README.md

 ### Project Overview
 ---
 The report gives an analysis of Sales Data, using pivot tables and some Excel formulas like SUMIF, AVERAGEIF, MAX, MIN to give key insights.
 Some of the insights are: Total Sales by Product, Total Sales by Region, Total Sales by Month etc. SQL was also use to derive insights and PowerBI was used for the visualization.

 ### Data Source
 ---
-The Primary Source of Data used is SalesData.csv and this data is downloaded from LITA Class LMS page (Canvas).
+The Primary Source of Data used is SalesData.csv and CustomerData.csv which was downloaded from LITA Class LMS page (Canvas).

 ### Tools Used
 ---